The hopeful tale night-flowering jasmine – October (Bollywood, 2018)

 Varun Dhawan plays Dan, a cocky, irresponsible young hotel management intern who never does a thing properly.
 He messes up things putting him on the blacklist of his managers.
 But we still love Dan.

 Shiuli played by debutant Banita Sandhu is his colleague and maybe a friend.
-But are hardly shown speaking to each other and as far as we know, a few glances are what they share more than spoken words.
-And yet, Dan is severely affected when Shiuli falls off the terrace of 16 storey building.
+But they are hardly shown speaking to each other and as far as we know, a few glances are what they share more than spoken words.
+And yet, Dan is severely affected when Shiuli falls off the terrace of a sixteen-story building.

 “Not a Love Story”, advocates the tagline of the film.
 True, it’s not a love story.
 Rather it is a story about unconditional love.
 What is it that Dan found captivating about Shiuli’s motionless, bruised self?
 Why didn’t he feel this way while she was conscious and healthy?
 You have to watch the film to unravel the answers.